katanuska/movie-explorer/README.md

 PostgreSQL is the chosen database for this application, offering a powerful, open-source, and free solution.
 It supports complex queries and full-text search, making it suitable for a variety of use cases.
 Known for its extensibility, PostgreSQL allows custom functions and integrations to meet specific application needs.
 Additionally, it benefits from a strong community and excellent documentation, ensuring reliable support and continuous improvements.

 ### Frontend
-Frontend is implemented as SPA using React
+Frontend is implemented as SPA using React and Typescript.

 ## REST API